Milwaukee Out-of-State DUI Lawyer

 Tom Grieve, the DUI lawyer Wisconsin trusts for reduced and dropped drunk driving charges, understands the complex laws regarding interstate drunk driving arrests.
 He works with exceptional Illinois DUI attorneys to build strong defenses and reduce DUI penalties in both states.

 You Are Not Guilty Until Proven Guilty

 The consequences of an out-of-state DUI depend on the driver’s state of residence and the state where the DUI occurred.
-Many states use a system called the Interstate Compact to share national information about convictions, meaning if you’re pulled over in one of these states, your home state police will be notified.
+Many states use a system called the Interstate Compact to share national information about convictions.
+This meand that if you’re pulled over in one of these states, your home state police will be notified.

-Wisconsin is NOT a compact state, so Illinois is not required to notify Wisconsin of the conviction.
+Wisconsin is NOT a compact state, so Illinois is not required to get notification from Wisconsin of the conviction.
 However, your home state always has the ability to penalize you for an out-of-state DUI and may take away your license.
-The state where you got the DUI may punish you with fines or jail time or may revoke your driving privileges in that state, but they cannot take your license because they did not issue it.
+The state where you got the DUI may punish you with fines or jail time, or even revoke your driving privileges in that state, but they cannot take your license because they did not issue it.